Skip to main content

 Overview

-Check scanning is a powerful feature designed to detect, read, and extract data from checks.
+Check scanning is a powerful feature designed to detect, read, and extract data from the Magnetic Ink Character Recognition (MICR) line on checks.
 This functionality allows your application to quickly and securely capture check details, including check numbers, dates, and other textual data fields.

 By utilizing advanced text detection, check scanning ensures accurate data extraction even under varying conditions, such as different check orientations, lighting, or backgrounds.
 The extracted data is provided in a structured format, enabling seamless integration into banking systems, payment processing, and other applications requiring check details.